photo credit: Matthew Sharff

-A native of southern Pennsylvania, Yeakle (YAY-cool) spent time traveling the United States honing their craft before settling in Southern Vermont.
-Songs from their 2002 debut solo release, Small Black Feather, were welcomed by folk audiences at venues including the Falcon Ridge Folk Festival, The Guthrie Center, and Club Passim.
-As a solo artist they have shared stages with acts including Tune-Yards, Antje Duvekot, Anais Mitchell and Slaid Cleaves.
+A native of southern Pennsylvania, Yeakle (YAY-cool) spent time traveling the United States honing her craft before settling in Southern Vermont.
+Songs from her 2002 debut solo release, Small Black Feather, were welcomed by folk audiences at venues including the Falcon Ridge Folk Festival, The Guthrie Center, and Club Passim.
+As a solo artist she has shared stages with acts including Tune-Yards, Antje Duvekot, Anais Mitchell and Slaid Cleaves.

-They have performed and/or recorded with musical acts including Pioneer Valley supergroups Rocky Roberts and Friends and Opal Canyon, The Lonesome Brothers, The Johnson Boys, Chyrons, Lampray, Soil Sing Through Me, Ivy Ross, The Big Secret, and Zip Code Revue.
-While wearing their many musical hats they have shared stages with a varied cast including Jim James, My Morning Jacket, Bill Kirchen, Pegi Young and the Survivors, Jon Carroll, Richie Furay, Mark Mulcahy, Neil Hamburger and JP Hasson/JP Inc.
+She has performed and/or recorded with musical acts including Pioneer Valley supergroups Rocky Roberts and Friends and Opal Canyon, The Lonesome Brothers, Wojcicki, The Johnson Boys, Chyrons, Lampray, Soil Sing Through Me, Ivy Ross, The Big Secret, and Zip Code Revue.
+While wearing her many musical hats she has shared stages with a varied cast including Jim James, My Morning Jacket, Richard Lloyd Group, Bill Kirchen, Pegi Young and the Survivors, Jon Carroll, Richie Furay, Mark Mulcahy, Sweeping Promises, Neil Hamburger and JP Hasson/JP Inc.

 Yeakle has composed music for independent film, can be glimpsed on the big screen as a musician/featured-extra in Ang Lee's "Taking Woodstock", and can be found on both sides of the camera making music videos.
-They have performed music (live and recorded) for aerial artist Serenity Smith Forchion, and they themself have been sighted in costume singing from a trapeze, and dancing on a slack rope or stilts with their stunt banjo.
+She has performed music (live and recorded) for aerial artist Serenity Smith Forchion, and she herself has been sighted in costume singing from a trapeze, and dancing on a slack rope or stilts with their stunt banjo.